 If he truly does not have a clue that you are about to end things, he may lash out in anger.
 As long as there is no threat to your safety, allow him to say what he needs to say, even if it is hurtful.
 Getting defensive is likely to lead to blaming and shaming, which will only escalate the hard feelings and reduce the chances that the two of you will be able to work things out amicably.

-Seeking the services of a mediator increases the likelihood of a peaceful divorce, as well.
+Seeking the services of a Collaborative Lawyer increases the likelihood of a peaceful divorce, as well.
 Having a neutral third party present to guide your negotiations for property division, alimony and child custody and support can keep your expectations reasonable and your discussions focused.